 I design and apply dynamic models of soil and vegetation processes, such as the MADOC model which predicts the result of feedbacks between dissolved-organic-carbon leaching and soil pH, and consequences for greenhouse gas exchange, acidification and water quality.
 Aeration is a key control on decomposition, and I am investigating simple mechanistic treatments of macro- and micro-scale anaerobiosis in soil models, and the application of simple measurement methods such as rusting-bars.

 I also work on dynamic niche occupancy models that predict habitat suitability for plant species in response to environmental changes.
 My work informs UK responses to the UNECE Convention on Long-Range Transboundary Air Pollution (LRTAP), and I am head of the UK National Focal Centre for critical loads mapping and modelling.
 A key uncertainty is in the interpretation of changes in species composition, I have used a combination of qualitative and quantitative techniques to help define biodiversity targets on the basis of habitat specialists’ views.

 Here is a link to me talking about nitrogen pollution on my brother's vlog...
 Too much fertility

-Tipping E & Rowe EC (in press) Modelling the physical states, element stoichiometries, and residence times of topsoil organic matter.
+Tipping E & Rowe EC (2019) Modelling the physical states, element stoichiometries, and residence times of topsoil organic matter.
 European Journal of Soil Science 70: 321–337.
 View in NORA

 Dirnböck T et al. (2018) Currently legislated decreases in nitrogen deposition will yield only limited plant species recovery in European forests.
 Environmental Research Letters 13: 125010.
 View in Journal